utkarsh25bsa10017-coder/vityarthiprojectps/README.md

+To set up and run this Python calculator code, you need a computer with Python installed and a way to write and execute Python scripts.

+Here are the step-by-step instructions:

+Step 1: Install Python (If needed)
+If you don't already have Python installed, you'll need to install it.

+Step 2: Create the Python File
+Open a Text Editor: Open a simple text editor (like Notepad on Windows, TextEdit on macOS, VS Code, or Sublime Text).

+step 3:Now execute the code

+Now we are going to look at the working of this code

 1. The Functions (Core Math)
 def add(x, y): Returns the sum of x and y. def subtract(x, y): Returns the difference of x and y.